 Parents and carers must tell us of any changes to their details.

 We take confidentiality very seriously.
-Any information which we hold is treated as confidential and shared on a ‘need-to-know’ basis.
+Any information we hold is treated as confidential and shared on a ‘need-to-know’ basis.

 Links with External Agencies